alchemyplatform/aa-sdk/site/packages/aa-core/provider/sendTransaction.md

 ### `request: RpcTransactionRequest`

-The `RpcTransactionRequest` object representing a traditional ethereum transaction.
+The `RpcTransactionRequest` object representing a traditional ethereum transaction